-TrainingFolks can analyze your current leadership development program and then design, create and deliver the training around the optimal leadership development framework for your unique organization.
+TrainingFolks can analyze your current leadership development program and then design, create, and deliver the training around the optimal leadership development framework for your unique organization.

 What is Leadership Development and Why Is It Important?

-The business dictionary defines Corporate Leadership Development as, “Teaching of leadership qualities, including communication, ability to motivate others, and management, to an individual who may or may not use the learned skills in a leadership position.”
+The business dictionary defines Corporate Leadership Development as, “Teaching leadership qualities, including communication, ability to motivate others, and management, to an individual who may or may not use the learned skills in a leadership position.”

-Teaching these leadership skills however is not a onetime thing for successful organizations nor is it a cookie cutter approach.
+Teaching these leadership skills, however, is not a one-time thing for successful organizations nor is it a cookie-cutter approach.